dscott24/Cosc484/GroupProject/README.txt

 You should see (env) before your command prompt

-Start app
+How to Start app

 cd MessageApp
 python3 manage.py migrate
 python3 manage.py runserver

-If you get no errors them go to your browser and type in 127.0.0.1:8000
+If you get no errors then go to your browser and type in 127.0.0.1:8000

 You should see project set up page